Skip to main content

 missing-argument

 An error caused by calling a function without all the required arguments.
-Should be used when we can name the specific arguments that are missing.

 missing-attribute